Have you been to Crystal Palace Farm? Here’s why Crystal Palace Park Farm is great for toddlers and young children

 Crystal Palace Park Farm is a working farm that’s part of the college, but there’s still a lot to see (depending on the time of the year!)

-There’s also a small reptile house with horrible snakes, lizards and giant slugs.
+I’ve seen Crystal Palace Park farm refered to as Crystal Palace Zoo, and you can kind of see why.
+As well as all the farm animals there is also a small reptile house with horrible snakes, lizards and giant slugs.
 Children love this, and it’s also indoors so a good option to head into if it’s raining.

 It’s small but very sweet, and best of all the farm is completely free, so worth a look if you’re in the area or en route to the dinosaurs.